-Kabir Suri, Chief of the National Restaurant Association of India (NRAI) recently reported to Business Today that income from the food delivery business currently stands at 40%.
+Kabir Suri, Chief of the National Restaurant Association of India (NRAI) recently reported to Business Today that income from the food delivery business setup in India currently stands at 40%.
 It was between 5%-6% in the pre-pandemic era.
 The profit margins are higher and honestly, now fairer to the restaurant owners.
 They could easily even pass on some benefits to the customers.
 Besides, the demand for cloud kitchens is on the rise.
 Firms like ‘Book your Kitchen’ and ‘Speciality Group of Kitchens’ have started providing ‘Plug and Play’ kitchens.
 Entrepreneurs can simply rent the spaces, bring their tools, hire the manpower, and their business is up and running.
 On the other hand, the segment has developed so fast that India’s already has a cloud kitchen fund and incubator ‘Ghost Kitchens’.
 Karan Tanna who launched the company in 2019 invests in companies that focus only on home delivery.
 Thus, if you have the cooking skills, creativity and entrepreneurship skills, you can easily start your restaurant with plug and play kitchens and funding from incubators in the future.
 This is going to be a big segment in the food industry and a report published by RedSeer already predicts that India’s cloud kitchen industry could grow to USD 2 billion by 2024.

 The bottom line